bitshares/bitshares-ui/help/en/introduction/blockchain.md

 shareholders of BitShares (holders of the BTS token) can cast a vote for their preferred block producers on the blockchain.
 Those so called *witnesses* with the most votes are allowed to produce blocks.

+## Transactions

+The Graphene blockchain technology offers a variety of transaction types.
+Users are not only able to simply transfer assets between each other, but there are also transactions to interact with the decentralized exchange.
+Most of these transaction types are labeled with a self-explaining tag, others require more knowledge about the inner workings of the company.